excaliburjs/Excalibur/README.md

 [Codeplex Source](http://typescript.codeplex.com/)

-** Note: GameTS only supports the newest TypeScript 9.x compiler **
+** Note: Excalibur only supports the newest TypeScript 9.x compiler **

 ## To build the engine and run the sample game on these platforms: